overture-stack/website/markdown/documentation/dms/user-guide/data-portal.md

 - **(A)** The list of available values for that field are displayed.
 Clicking the checkmark beside a value will filter the data table to show only records that match that field value.

-- **(B)** For each of the fields available values, a count (or aggregation) is displayed to the right of it, indicating how many records in the daa set contain this value.
+- **(B)** For each of the fields available values, a count (or aggregation) is displayed to the right of it, indicating how many records in the data set contain this value.

-- **(C)** Click the magnifying glass control to display a text search box that lets you search for a specific value for that fields.
+- **(C)** Click the magnifying glass control to display a text search box that lets you search for a specific value for that field.
 This is useful when the list of values for a field is very long.

 3. As you select different filters, your query is dynamically built and the query parameters are displayed above the results table.
-The results table itself, in the middle of the page, dynamic refreshes with updated results based on your query:
+The results table itself, in the middle of the page, dynamically refreshes with updated results based on your query:

 ![Entity](../assets/filtered-data.png 'Filtered Data')

-4. You can use the **Columns** control in the top-right of the results table to hide or show field columns which you feel are not useful or useful to your exploration needs:
+4. You can use the **Columns** control in the top-right of the results table to hide or show field columns depending on your exploration needs:

 ![Entity](../assets/columns.png 'Customize Columns')